-In September 2020, we received a grant from the National Institutes of Health, or NIH, for Alzheimer's research in the amount of approximately \$7.8 million with the potential for additional \$7.4 million up to an aggregate of \$15.2 million, subject to the availability of funds and satisfactory progress of the research.
-As this grant involves federally funded research, per the Bayh-Dole Act, we are obligated to (1) report each new invention to the government, (2) decide whether to retain ownership, (3) file for patent protection to retain title, and (4) provide a license to the government to practice the invention.
-We are expected to commercialize any inventions we file patent protection on for the benefit of public health.
+In September 2020, we were awarded a grant from the National Institutes of Health, or NIH, for Alzheimer's research in the amount of approximately \$7.8 million with the potential for an additional \$7.4 million up to an aggregate of \$15.2 million, subject to the availability of funds and satisfactory progress of the research.
+As this grant involves federally funded research, per the Bayh-Dole Act, if we accept the grant funds we will be obligated to (1) report each new invention to the government, (2) decide whether to retain ownership, (3) file for patent protection to retain title, and (4) provide a license to the government to practice the invention.
+The "march-in" rights provided by the Bayh-Dole Act would apply to new subject matter arising from the use of the NIH funds, but would exclude pre-existing subject matter such as our product candidates existing prior to the receipt of such grant.
+We also are expected to commercialize any inventions we file patent protection on for the benefit of public health.
 For more information see the section of this prospectus titled "Risk Factors-Risks Relating to Our Intellectual Property-Intellectual property discovered through government funded programs may be subject to federal regulations such as "march-in" rights, certain reporting requirements and a preference for U.S.-based companies.
 Compliance with such regulations may limit our exclusive rights and limit our ability to contract with non-U.S. manufacturers."